-For more information about the transport key, see "Creating Transport Keys".
+For more information about the transport key, see "Create Transport Keys to Export Configuration Data".

 realm.amster

 Amster script containing an example of different operations that can be done at realm level, such as creating a data store, displaying its configuration, modifying it, an deleting it.